Blueicaro/TCPChat/README.md

 4. Now you can test out the server!

 # Supported platforms
-This server was tested on linux mint 20 and works fine!
-This will probably not work on windows.
+This server was tested on linux mint 20 and works fine! ~~This will probably not work on windows.
 The reason being that the way it checks for disconnections.
 It reads the last error that syanpse reports and synapse reports the error code that the underlying socket library of the platform reports.
-I only implemented linux's error but not windows's or any other platform.
+I only implemented linux's error but not windows's or any other platform.~~ Someone has tested this on windows and apperantly it works!
+I realize that in the code i don't read the error codes(which are different on every platform) but instead i read the error message(which seems to be the same on some platforms, well at least the connection reset by peer error is).
+So so far, linux and windows platforms work.

 # TODO
 - [ ] Make it configurable via config file or cli parameters.
-- [ ] Make it cross platform
+- [X] Make it cross platform
 - [ ] Maybe add more commands.
 - [ ] Add ssl support, configurable via cli parameter or config file(like ssl certs and keys)
 - [ ] Add comments, seeing as this is ment for beginners to learn from